"Wait, what's the name of your restaurant? Never heard of it."

 - Try catering/business events.
 The more people that eat your food, the more people tell their friends how great it is.
 Catering brings in extra revenue and builds relationships with businesses that will be your advocates.

 - Make your digital menu ADA compliant.
 ADA remediation for menus is expensive.
 But if you partner with a technology company to make your digital menu ADA compliant for you, it can save a lot of money.
-The structure needed for ADA compliance is also beneficial for SEO.
+The structure needed for ADA compliance is also beneficial for restaurant SEO.

 Market So, Number One